j2k850/lipstick_effect/README.md

 Comparing the beauty stock log returns with the SPY ETF stock show that there was no significant differences in the log returns.
 Analysis of the slopes and R2 pairings does not show any major trends with the highest slope and R2  pairing being only 0.8374 and 0.4381, respectively.
 Thus, we can conclude that there is in the cases analyzed we can easily conclude that there is not a strong linear relationship with the beauty stocks and the S&P 500.

-The analyses conducted do not clearly show that the Lipstick Effect can predict that consumers would purchase more beauty or personal care products and thus can be used to foretell market recessions.
+The analyses conducted does not clearly show that the Lipstick Effect can predict that consumers would purchase more beauty or personal care products and thus can be used to foretell market recessions.
 The sheer enormity of the financial collapse of the Great Recession perhaps caused consumers to forego all “feel good” purchases, thus making it difficult to determine if the “Lipstick Effect” is an old wives tale or something that can be used as a real indication of economic performance.
 Also, only the stock log-returns were analyzed.
 The addition of analyzing the company beauty sales could aid in the overall analysis.

+The great news is that my wife was elated that I spent my off time to do this analysis and not watch sports for at least one weekend.
+I have a feeling I will be conducting more of these beauty focused statistical analsyses for my wife.

 ### References